stepanskyvlad/Learning-Python/Data_Structures/README.md

 - Deletion: O(1)

 A *_hash table_* is an implementation of the associative array abstract data structure.
+For small datasets, arrays are usually more efficient.
+Hash tables don't order entries in a predictable way.
 ```python
 states_to_capital = {}